Jabu095/outInsuranceAssement/README.md

 # outInsuranceAssement
-#Use visual studio 2015 to open and run the project.
+#Use visual studio 2015 to open
+#Rebuild the project
+#and run the project.
 #Generated text files will be stored in the bin folder.